Balaji Venkataramanan’s Pops has the most unassuming cover which disguises the humorous portrayal of a very real and very common story today; divorce.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 When I first started reading the book, I found its narration to be tedious, having become habituated to reading books written for adults.
 But as I delved into it further, I was impressed by the ease with which Pops handled a sensitive issue even from a child’s perspective.

-The protagonist of the story, little Arun, lives in a single parent household, raised by a working mother and his maternal grandparents.
-Like any such child his age, he is curious about his absentee father and harbors a vivid image of him, courtesy his mother’s white lies as well as his own imagination.
+The protagonist of the story, little Arun, lives in a single-parent household, raised by a working mother and his maternal grandparents.
+Like any such child his age, he is curious about his absentee father and harbours a vivid image of him, courtesy of his mother’s white lies as well as his own imagination.
 But he finds his notions shattered when his mother takes him to family court to meet him.